salvaju/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 When Parking boy parks the car
 Then the car will be parked to the second parking lot.

-[] Case3
+[X] Case3
-Given a parkingboy, two parking lots but both with a parked car and two parking ticket When Parking boy fetches the car twice
+Given a parkingboy, two parking lots but both with two parked car and two parking ticket When Parking boy fetches the car twice
 Then return the right car with each ticket